cyrusimap/cyrus-imapd/docsrc/imap/concepts/deployment/supported-platforms.rst

     * `Red Hat Enterprise Linux <https://www.redhat.com/en>`__
     * `SUSE Linux <https://www.suse.com>`__

-    Should your Linux distribution not be listed here, please refer to :ref:`feedback` for ways of contacting the Cyrus IMAP team.
+    Should your Linux distribution not be listed here, please refer to :ref:`support` for ways of contacting the Cyrus IMAP team.

 * Solaris